 O’Malley reports that systems are failing.
 There is a traffic jam in DC.
-Scully calls to the crown “get to the hospital, help is on its way.”
-She drives desperately to try to meet Miller and Mulder – on sidewalks, wrong ways on one-way streets, trying to thread past Scully runs through the streets and drives in the sidewalk, wrong way in streets.
+Scully calls to the crowd “get to the hospital, help is on its way.”
+She drives desperately to try to meet Miller and Mulder – on sidewalks, wrong ways on one-way streets, trying to thread past Obstacles.
 They are close together on the interstate bridges over the Potomac River (14th Street, US Highway 1, Interstate 395), but Scully cannot drive anymore because the bridge is blocked with vehicles.
 On foot, she runs between the vehicles, finally finding Miller and Mulder.
 Mulder is in bad shape and is semi-delirious.
 Apparently he is too sick.
 Scully is worried that the transfusion will not be enough and says that the only thing that might save him is stem cells from their son, William, but she does not know where William is.

 At this moment, an Alien Replica Vehicle (a triangular UFO based on alien technology) appears and hovers over them.
 A light beams directly down on Scully and Miller on the bridge pavement and Mulder inside the car.
 The last thing we see is Scully, looking upward toward the light.

 Session 10 ends with this cliffhanger.